 A large proportion of timber was cut for firewood, which was utilised in baker's ovens, for charcoal, in lime production, and cheese factories from the late 1800s.
-During the Woods and Forests years, there was great demand for fuel wood until the early 1950s before boilers at factories such as Cellulose Ltd near Millicent switched to oil.
+There was great demand for fuel wood until the early 1950s before boilers at factories such as Cellulose Ltd near Millicent converted to oil.
 Several schemes were undertaken whereby native vegetation was logged for fuel wood, some of which was cleared to make way for pine plantations.

-- Sites of cultural or historical significance and interest (including artefacts) will continue to be identified and recorded on the ForestrySA GIS, managed and protected under the Forest Management System and Operational Planning process. - Consider cultural and heritage interest sites for restoration and conservation programs. - Encourage the ongoing involvement of the local community and other community programs in the conservation management of cultural heritage sites. - Pursue external funding as necessary and available for heritage listed buildings and sites to assist in the implementation of conservation restoration works programs.
+- Identify and record sites of cultural or historical significance and interest (including artefacts) on the ForestrySA GIS.
+Manage and protect under the Forest Management System and Operational Planning process. - Consider cultural and heritage interest sites for restoration and conservation programs. - Encourage the ongoing involvement of the local community and other community programs in the conservation management of cultural heritage sites. - Pursue external funding as appropriate and available for heritage listed buildings and sites to assist in the implementation of conservation restoration works programs.